 Additional resources to help your family pay for college.

-As of spring 2019, we will no longer expect students to borrow loans as part of their financial aid package.
-Any student who is eligible for federal aid may still choose to borrow a federal student loan, even if it is not included in their financial aid package upfront.
+We do not expect students to borrow loans as part of their need-based financial aid package.
+However, any student who is eligible for federal aid may still choose to borrow a federal student loan, even if it is not included in their financial aid package upfront.
 Click here to learn more about payment options.